jshwartz/ping-pong-test/README.md

 Ping Pong is a sample JavaScript application for demonstrating basic proficiency in JavaScript, jQuery, Git, Markdown, HTML, Bootstrap, CSS, and BDD.

-A user enter a number and is shown a range of numbers from 1 to the number entered with the following exceptions:
+A user enters a number and is shown a range of numbers from 1 to the number entered with the following exceptions:

 - Numbers divisible by 3 are replaced with "ping"
 - Numbers divisible by 5 are replaced with "pong"